RobertBarachini/how2dev/src/md/dev-environment/vm-setup.md

 1. On the host machine open a PowerShell window and run the following commands to generate a new SSH key:

+> NOTE: You may need to install Git for Windows to get the `ssh-keygen` command.
+You can download it from [Git for Windows](https://git-scm.com/download/win).
+>
+> NOTE: If the command doesn't work you may need to enable the SSH feature on Windows 10 first.
+You can install OpenSSH with PowerShell:
+>
+> ```powershell
+> Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0
+> # NOTE: check the version of the OpenSSH client and adjust the command accordingly
+> ```

 ```powershell
 cd C:\Users\$env:UserName\.ssh
 ssh-keygen -t ed25519 -f VM-Kubuntu-2404-Dev